 Telford was very particular about the way his roads were built.
 Contractors had to carry out the strict requirements of Telford and were carefully watched by a supervisor who had been well trained.

 Telford developed a method of road building which required a foundation of heavy stones.
 The road was then built up with a layer of stones with gravel for the surface.
 The surface was cambered to encourage drainage.
-This method made for an excellent quality but it was expensive on materials and labour.
+This method made for an excellent quality but it was expensive on materials and labor.
 The vast majority of trusts could not afford to adopt this method with only limited funds at their disposal.

 John McAdam, like Telford, also came from southern Scotland.
-He had long been interested in the mechanics of road-building but it was not until he was nearly 60, that he began to make his name as a road engineer.
+He had long been interested in the mechanics of road-building, but it was not until he was nearly 60 that he began to make his name as a road engineer.
 In 1815 he was appointed surveyor-general of the roads in the Bristol area.

 McAdam used a very different method to construct a road than those of Telford and Metcalf.
 McAdam believed that solid stone foundations were unnecessary.
 He claimed that a shallow layer (20-25 cm deep) of small stone chips, not larger than 40 mm in diameter, was the best material for ordinary roads, not the larger rectangular blocks of stone or cobbles which were usually used, particularly in towns.

-This layer of broken stones (usually granite) knitted together (because of the different edges and angles of the chips) especially when compacted down by the weight of traffic.
+This layer of broken stones (usually granite) knitted together because of the different edges and angles of the chips, especially when compacted down by the weight of traffic.
 This caused the road surface to become smooth and hard, making coach journeys more comfortable and letting rainwater run off quickly into drains at the side of the roads.

 This ‘macadamised’ surface, as it was called, was cheaper to use than the solid, more permanent methods favored by Telford.
 The weight of the wheeled traffic on the surface of the road would grind stones down to make a smooth surface.
-The method was successful and it also had the advantage of being cheap on materials and labour.
+The method was successful and it also had the advantage of being cheap on materials and labor.
 Therefore, it had a particular appeal to the Turnpike Trusts.
 Tar was later used to produce the smooth, hard wearing road surfaces we use today – called tarmacadam.

 McAdam was made Surveyor-General of the roads in the Bristol area in 1815 and in 1827.
 Parliament appointed him to the position of General-Surveyor of Roads.
 He also was the consultant engineer for numerous Turnpike Trusts nationwide.